 How to do a pike pushup

-- Sit on your hands and knees on the ground with your hands at about shoulder width.
+- Sit on your hands and knees with your arms slightly less than stretched.

 Muscles worked with pike pushups